 Curriculum

-The following subjects were offered to our current A-Level pupils:
+The following subjects are offered to our A Level pupils:

 ArtEnglish LiteratureFurther Mathematics